 How to Win the Job

-Participants in this workshop have access to our facilitator and certified coach, for two one-hour sessions of coaching to support personalized interview practice, for an additional cost of $450 (a discount of $90 from the regular coaching price).
-With this option, the total cost would be $995 plus HST for the course plus the coaching sessions.
+Participants in this workshop have access to our facilitator and certified coach to support personalized interview practice, via two one-hour sessions of coaching, at the additional cost of $450.
+With this option, the total cost of $995 plus HST includes the course and coaching sessions.

 The course will provide tools and training to navigate every phase of the competition process complemented by short practice and demonstration sessions.
 Graduates will be equipped with the baseline tools and knowledge they need to prepare effectively for current and future competitions.
 Individual coaching is also offered at an additional cost to complement this workshop where participants can receive confidential feedback to strengthen their interview skills – see details above.

 - Getting screened in